Aonrud/Irish-Electoral-Parties/README.md

 The party information is collated in [`parties.csv`](parties.csv).
 The diagram draws its information directly from this file, and will include an information box when an entry is clicked if a Wikipedia link is included.

+### Contributing

+Any additions or corrections are welcome.
+If you are familiar with Github, please feel free to [create an issue](https://github.com/Aonrud/Irish-Electoral-Parties/issues) or send a [pull request](https://github.com/Aonrud/Irish-Electoral-Parties/pulls).

+If you are not familiar with using Git, you can also email me directly at [aonrud@fastmail.com](mailto:aonrud@fastmail.com).

+**Note:** Please make sure to include a source or reference if suggesting a party for inclusion that isn't easily verified.

 ### Inclusion criteria

 Parties are included if: